Skip to main content

 }

-If you do not provide a capabilities file or providing a file without an allow_net key, permits fetching remote schemas from any host.
+Not providing a capabilities file, or providing a file without an allow_net key, will permit fetching remote schemas from any host.

 Note that the metaschemas http://json-schema.org/draft-04/schema, http://json-schema.org/draft-06/schema, and http://json-schema.org/draft-07/schema, are always available, even without network access.